STARTING POINT: An idea

 - A drug for companion animals, like cats and dogs.
 Because a drug for companion animals is given to one animal at a time (as opposed to a herd or flock of animals), not much of the drug is likely to get into the environment; and

-- A slight change to an already-approved animal drug if the change will not greatly increase how much drug is used or how much will get into the environment.
+- A slight change to an already-approved animal drug if the change will not increase how much drug is used or how much will get into the environment.

 The Minor Technical Sections